 We tried but couldn’t find anybody who could tell us what had happened.
 A.I.
-Bezzerides remembered seeing KMD cut on TV but hadn’t wasted much thought about it.
+Bezzerides remembered seeing KMD cut on TV but hadn’t wasted much thought on it.
 The day after the story hit the L.A.
 Times, producer Robert H. Justman called me at MGM, to ask me why the film had been changed.
 Justman had served as the assistant director on KMD as well as key noirs for Fritz Lang and Joseph H. Lewis, and later moved on to producing, most notably on TV’s Star Trek.
 I begged him to talk to me more about his film noir experience, but he wasn’t interested in ‘any of that old stuff.’
 He was, however, busy writing notes to go on the back of Star Trek bubble gum cards!
-I imagine that in terms of his bank account, that TV show had become the gift that keeps on giving.
+In terms of his bank account, that TV show must have become the gift that keeps on giving.

 I’ve thought long and hard about the truncated ending to Robert Aldrich’s most radical thriller.
 In terms of physical cutting, somebody had to splice together a dupe of the four or five cutaways to the burning house, and add a superimposed title with an optical.
 So it hadn’t been any midnight fix-up by an assistant editor.